DirkJanJansen/Pandora-Enterprise_Resource_Planning/Program frontends translated to English/Readme.txt

 bestelOrder.py
 webRetouren.py
 opvrKlantenorders.py
+invoerLeveranciers.py   (added 21-02-2023)
+wijzLeverancier.py      (added 21-02-2023)
+opvrLeveranciers.py     (added 21-02-2023)
+opvrEigenLeverancier.py (added 21-02-2023)

-This means that frontends from  Mainmenu and submenus from Accounts are translated to English.
+This means that frontends from  Mainmenu and submenus from Accounts are translated to English. submenus from Suppliers are translated to English (added 21-02-2023)

 In the coming period other submenu's will follow.